royce-c/Comm-Docs/docs/task1.md

 # How to push code to Github

+## Introduction
+In this guide we will be explaining how to push code to github.
+What this means is we be sending out code stored on our computers to a remote location (Github's servers) to be stored.
+Once our code is in Github's servers, github will host our code so others can view it and collaborate with us.
+Having code stored remotely is very useful because it can also serve as a backup incase our local repo is lost or corrupted.
 ## Step 1 - Launch vscode and open your project

 Launch vscode and open your project that is not currently a git repository.